 Pupils at St James' study science every week, developing both a rich scientific knowledge and a range of investigative skills.
 Please find the range of topics covered in each year group at the bottom of the page.

 As part of our creative curriculum, children's science learning is linked to their topic and Power of Reading text.
-As well as engaging activites in the classroom, we combine visits and trips to help bring the children's learning to life.
-Have a look on the individual class pages to see what we've been learning recently!
+As well as engaging activities in the classroom, we combine visits and trips to help bring the children's learning to life.